fnalways/terminus-docs/docs/manual/tutorials/stream-game.md

 By the end of this tutorial, you’ll be able to:

-- Install Steam Headless on Olares and configure compatibility for Windows games.
+- Install Steam Headless on Olares and configure compatibility for Windows games
-- Configure the streaming service, which involves pairing the Sunshine streaming server with the Moonlight client.
+- Configure the streaming service, which involves pairing the Sunshine streaming server with the Moonlight client
-- Stream games on the Moonlight client from both local and remote networks.
+- Stream games on the Moonlight client from both local and remote networks

 ## Before you begin